nayan457-bit/Ecommerce-Follow-Along/README.md

 - Fetched the data from the frontend using `fetch`.
 - Stored the data in state and dynamically displayed it using the `ProductCard` component.

+milestone 10
+Product Management with Mongoose
+Overview
+This project involves creating a Product Schema using Mongoose, defining the structure of product data, and building an endpoint to add products to a MongoDB database.
+We will also ensure proper validation to maintain data integrity.